mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 date: 2019-02-12
 tags: ["Pulumi", "TypeScript", "Infrastructure as Code", "AWS", "AWS Lambda"]
 teaserImage: teaser.jpg
-description:
+description: An expressive and powerful way to design cloud-native and serverless infrastructure
 ---

 The rise of managed cloud services, cloud-native and serverless applications brings both new possibilities and challenges.
-More and more practices from software development process like version control, code review, continuous integration, and automated testing are applied to the cloud infrastructure provisioning.
+More and more practices from software development process like version control, code review, continuous integration, and automated testing are applied to the cloud infrastructure automation.

-Most existing tools suggest defining infrastructure in text-based markup formats.
+Most existing tools suggest defining infrastructure in text-based markup formats, YAML being the favorite.
 In this article, I'm making a case for using real programming languages like TypeScript instead.
 Such a change makes even more software development practices applicable to the infrastructure realm.

 Sample Application
 ------------------

 It's easier to make a case given a specific example.
-For this article, I define a URL Shortener application, a basic clone of tinyurl.com or bit.ly.
+For this essay, I define a URL Shortener application, a basic clone of tinyurl.com or bit.ly.
 There is an administrative page where one can define short aliases for long URLs:

 ![URL Shortener sample app](url-shortener.png)

 <figcaption>URL Shortener sample app</figcaption>

-Now, whenever somebody goes to the base URL of the application + an existing alias, they get redirected to the full URL.
+Now, whenever a visitor goes to the base URL of the application + an existing alias, they get redirected to the full URL.

 This app is simple to describe but involves enough moving parts to be representative of some real-world issues.
 As a bonus, there are many existing implementations on the web to compare with.

 Serverless URL Shortener
 ------------------------

 I'm a big proponent of the serverless architecture: the style of cloud applications being a combination of serverless functions and managed cloud services.
 They are fast to develop, effortless to run and cost pennies unless the application gets lots of users.
-However, even serverless applications require infrastructure provisioning, like databases, queues, and other sources of events and destinations of data.
+However, even serverless applications have to deal with infrastructure, like databases, queues, and other sources of events and destinations of data.

 My examples are going to use Amazon AWS, but this could be Microsoft Azure or Google Cloud Platform too.